|Job Title: ||Family Peer Supporter|

 - Promote holistic family health and well-being by fostering the development of respectful, collaborative relationships with family members/caregivers, young people and service providers

 Education & Experience

 - Grade 12, Completion of a recognized Peer Support Training Program.

-- Two (2) years’ experience as a parent or caregiver supporting a youth or young adult with mental health and/or substance use challenges would be considered equivalent or an equivalent combination of education, training and experience.
+- Two (2) years’ experience as a parent or caregiver supporting a youth or young adult with mental health and/or substance use challenges would be considered equivalent.

 - Valid BC Driver’s License.
 Local travel may require the use of a personal vehicle.